AryWilson/PlanetarySystemViewer/README.md

 ### Potential Improvements
- Markup : - The clicking mechanism should use the distance of the intersection to determine which planet was clicked.
+ - The clicking mechanism should use the distance of the intersection to determine which planet was clicked.
  - The textures and normal could be better designed to hide the seam.
  - More textures could be offered.
  - Multiple sky maps could be scrolled through.